jenweber/ember-wasm/README.md

 Proof of concept demo of loading up a wasm (Web Assembly) script in an Ember app.
 Does not represent best practice.

 ## Strategy:
-- Throw the wasm file in the public directory
+- Throw the wasm file in the public directory (see tutorials linked below to learn how to create/where to get one)
 - load it in a component lifecycle hook using fetch (see tutorial links below)
 - `ember s` and visit http://localhost:4200
-- check the console and see that it prints 42, which was the value in the wasm file
+- Check to see if the page displays "42", which was the value in the wasm file
 - as a next step, probably ought to wrap it all in an [ember concurrency](https://ember-concurrency.com/) task so it doesn't break in testing.
 (WIP, not done yet)